-Local Authorities and other public sector organisations have long been encouraged to outsource services.
-This can be a valuable strategy in improving the quality in delivery of services and projects.
+Outsourcing can be a valuable strategy in improving the quality in delivery of services and projects.
 Another primary motivation for outsourcing services is the potential for cost savings.
-In light of the continuing financial pressures placed upon public sector organisations, it is not unsurprising that outsourcing remains a popular and sometimes necessary option for many organisations.
+Considering the continuing financial pressures experienced by organisations, it is not surprising that outsourcing remains a popular and sometimes necessary option for many organisations.